-Want to know about us?
 Sure!
 Why not?!
-We are Chris and Rob Taylor, 2TravelDads, and we’re all about taking our sons out into the world and experiencing it as an LGBT family, learning about culture, having great food, and playing in the sand.
+We are Chris and Rob Taylor, 2TravelDads, and we’re all about taking our sons out into the world and experiencing it as an LGBTQ family, learning about culture, having great food, and playing in the sand.

-Who are 2TravelDads
+Who are 2TravelDads?

 Together, Chris and I have traveled through Europe, Mexico, the US and Canada.
 And we’ve through Asia and the Caribbean separately a few times.
-We’re not fancy, but when the opportunity presents itself, we definitely opt for a lush hotel with a nice pool over “old world charm”.
+We’re not fancy, but when the opportunity presents itself, we definitely opt for a posh hotel with a nice pool over “old world charm”.
 We will deal with a scary room in a pinch.
 We will camp in odd places.
 Funny to think back to our early, or even our first, travels together and see how we’ve changed what we’re up for.
 Our very first trip was a road trip to San Francisco (of course) and it was full of fun stops and creepy motels.

 When the two dads are at home